Quatrevelo: Development

-Kingsbury finished just in time to ship it to the USA to participate in ROAM, a group of several dozen velomobile riders riding from coast to coast.
+Kingsbury finished just in time to ship it to the US to participate in ROAM, a group of several dozen velomobile riders riding from coast to coast.
 Several ROAM riders were impressed that Kingsbury in his Quattro had good cornering stability; was able to keep pace with riders with "aerodynamic"-class velomobiles; and had much larger storage volume—an issue of practical value for velomobiles used for everyday transportation.

 This led several velomobile designers to re-consider 4 wheels for aerodynamic velomobiles—despite the inherent drag losses of 4 wheels compared to three.
 Velomobiles.nl claims for a given width, four wheels offer 40% higher cornering stability than a tadpole tricycle of similar width and center of gravity.
 Or, a tricycle would need to be 40% wider to get the same stability; but since air drag is directly related to frontal area, making the tricycle wide would directly hurt aerodynamics.

-As of 2017/05 there are several projects by various makers to introduce "aerodynamic"-class 4-wheel velomobiels; the Quatrevelo is of special interest because (as of 2017/05) tens of units are in the hands of private owners and so can be used for independent testing.
+As of May 2017 there are several projects by various makers to introduce "aerodynamic"-class 4-wheel velomobiles; the Quatrevelo is of special interest because (as of May 2017) tens of units are in the hands of private owners and so can be used for independent testing.

 Comparison

 The Quatrevelo may be compared against other "aerodynamic"-class velomobiles.
-As of 2017, some of the fastest tadpole velomobiles are the DF, Milan, and Quest.
-The Quest is made by Velomobiels.nl, but the others are not.
-Production of the Quatrevelo is (2017/05) tens of units, limiting the volume of independent tests, but several riders have both a Quatrevelo and another "aerodynamic"-class velomobie; and report in public forums Quatrevelo speed is nearly as fast as several "best in class" three-wheel velomobiles such as the DF and Milan.
+As of 2024, some of the fastest tadpole velomobiles are the Tuna, Milan, Bülk and Snoek.
+The Snoek is made by Velomobiel.nl, but the others are not.
+Production of the Quatrevelo is (April 2024) nearing 400 units, however the volume of independent tests is still limited.
+Several riders have both a Quatrevelo and another "aerodynamic"-class velomobile; and report in public forums Quatrevelo speed is nearly as fast as several "best in class" three-wheel velomobiles such as the DF and Milan.

 Another comparison is cargo capacity.
 One practical use is commuting and/or shopping.
 A tricycle with a single rear wheel typically has two small compartments, one on either side of the rear wheel.
 A quadracycle can have one large stowage area between the rear wheels.
 A single large storage area is often more useful, as it can hold cargo which cannot be easily divided among several small compartments.